Implementing Agile Business Planning

 Many organizations view business requirements management as more art than science in an effort to encourage lean and agile innovation and out-of-the-box thinking.
 This works well in smaller organizations such as startups.
 But even as companies scale, standardization of planning documentation and processes are often not implemented, usually because leadership or the organization fears that too much formalization will encourage bureaucracy and slow them down.
 Also, with vastly different types of projects, success metrics and planning horizons across a typical organization, many believe that standardized processes do not work.
 “Doesn’t

-Pragmatic Marketing teaches that the market-driven product manager should act like the CEO of their product.
+Pragmatic Institute teaches that the market-driven product manager should act like the CEO of their product.
 Company CEOs know that their investors and boards expect standardized updates and metrics—expenses, revenue, profit, risks

 Agile Planning Challenges